 Klein also didn’t start in Game 4.
 He pinch-hit in the bottom of the seventh and grounded out in the Cubs’ 2-1 loss.
 Manager Charlie Grimm finally started Klein in Game 5.
 Batting against Tigers starter Schoolboy Rowe, Klein ripped a singled to right field in the bottom of the first inning.
 Billy Herman opened the third inning with a triple off Rowe.
 Klein came to the plate with a chance to put the first run on the board.
 He ended up bringing home two with a home run to deep right field that put the Cubs ahead, 2-0.
 Although Klein failed to get a hit in his next two at-bats, his two-run blast proved to be the difference in the game as the Cubs prevailed, 3-1.

-Two innings later Goose Goslin singled home Tigers catcher Mickey Cochrane, giving the Tigers a 4-3 win and a victory in the World Series.
+Two innings later Goose Goslin singled home Tigers catcher Mickey Cochrane, giving the Tigers a 4-3 win and a World Series title, their first ever.

 Klein’s dramatics in the World Series increased his manager’s confidence in the slugger.
 In spring training 1936, Charlie Grimm was particularly high on Klein’s chances for the upcoming season, saying: “Chuck’s timing is perfect again.
 I had a hunch when he hit that home run in the Series that his troubles were over.
 Don’t be surprised if he leads the National League in hitting, like he did in 1933, and breaks his old home run record.”